mkorpela/pabot/README.md

 The file is a cache that pabot uses when re-executing same tests to speed up processing.
 This file can be partially manually edited.
 First 4 rows contain information that should not be edited - pabot will edit these when something changes.
 After this come the suite names.

+There are two possibilities to influence the execution:

-The order of suites can be changed.
+  * The order of suites can be changed.
-If a directory (or a directory structure) should be executed sequentially, add the directory suite name to a row.
+  * If a directory (or a directory structure) should be executed sequentially, add the directory suite name to a row.

 ### Global variables